jwdunne/enguard/docs/specs.rst

 #.
 Developers want to set up Enguard with an existing configuration because Git
    does not version control hooks.
+#.
+Developers want a smooth exit path so Enguard must uninstall and leave no
+   traces behind without affecting other files.

 Roadmap
 =======